ckaestne/seai/lectures/01_introduction/intro.md

 * Your (preferred) name
 * In 1~2 sentences, your data science background and goals (e.g., coursework, internships, work experience)
 * In 1~2 sentences, your software engineering background, if any, and goals  (e.g., coursework, internships, work experience)
-* One topic you are particularly interested in to learn during this course?
+* One topic you are particularly interested in learning during this course?
 * A hobby or a favorite activity outside school

 ---